jerdog/bluesky-notify/README.md

 Run 'bluesky-notify start --daemon' to install and run as a system service.

 Options:
   --version     Show version and exit
-  --help     Show this message and exit.
+  --help        Show this message and exit

 Commands:
   add          Add a Bluesky account to monitor. list         List all monitored Bluesky accounts and their notification... remove       Remove a Bluesky account from monitoring. settings     View or update application settings. start        Start the notification service. status       View the current status of the service. stop         Stop the notification service. toggle       Toggle monitoring status for a Bluesky account. update       Update notification preferences for a monitored account.
 ```

 ## Configuration